 Where to Skate: Manhattan South

-The path is double width (for north and south travel), and runs along the street edge of the park.
-Immediately east of the bikepath is West St. and the Joe DiMaggio Highway, aka the West Side Highway, aka Route 9A.
+Immediately east of the bikepath is West St. and the West Side Highway, aka Route 9A.
 In many places, there are planted dividers between the path and the highway and between the path and the waterfront promenade.
-Except for a couple places, lighting is generally pretty good for skating at night.
+Except for a few places, lighting is generally pretty good for skating at night.
+However, glare from headlights can be troublesome if you are skating north after dark.

 As you can imagine, the path usually sees a lot of activity on weekend afternoons from skaters, cyclists and joggers, and traffic is both ways, so please keep your head screwed on when skating at that time.
 Stay to your right except when passing, and pay attention for people who want to pass you from behind.
 (A lot of skaters strap on their headphones and skate along sedately, totally oblivious to any traffic jam of cyclists and skaters that might be building up behind them.)
 Be prepared to shout a warning at oblivious cell-phone users meandering the wrong direction and paying no heed to anyonee.